vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides/querying-documents-in-master-data-v1.md

 The `_keyword` would be used, for example, to retrieve all the documents containing the value `mary`.

-The API path in this case would be: `/dataentities/CL/search?_keyword=maria`
+In this case, the API path would be: `/dataentities/CL/search?_keyword=maria`

 Asterisks are indicators for a partial query.
 In other words, documents with the exact value `mary`, will not be searched for, but only those showing this group of characters somewhere.